AdamKyle/flare/resources/info/adventure/section-2.md

 ## Repeating Adventures

 You can repeat adventures over and over again as much as you like.
-You will how ever only recieve the quest reward item once.
+You will how ever only recieve the quest reward item once if that adventure has one.

 ## Canceling Adventures

 At anytime during the adventuring process you can cancel the adventure.
 You will not get any rewards.

-## Adventure Took Too Long

-In rare cases the adventure might have taken too long.
-As a result youll get no rewards as the asumption is, one of you ran away and gave up on the adventure, be it you or the enemy.